Contact your Town Chair – see “Towns” in the tabs at the top of the page

 This list is helpful in determining who is not registered (i.e., those names not on the list) so you should make an effort to get those people registered to vote.

 This list can also help you in looking for Democrats to be Committee People, election inspectors or poll watchers.
 This is also an excellent list to continuously canvas for potential candidates.
+The VAN database will also be used, walk lists will be provided.

 MAKING CONTACTS WITH VOTERS AND POTENTIAL VOTERS